 What You Can Do

-You might see these Instagram slang words used in posts, captions, DMs, hashtags, and comments.
+You might see these Instagram terminology and slang words used in posts, captions, DMs, hashtags, and comments.
 If it feels daunting to track and decode your child’s online activities yourself, consider using a tool like Bark for smart insight into your child’s online activity.
 In addition to content monitoring, Bark also gives parents a deeper understanding of their child’s moods and overall well-being by tracking sentiment across devices and accounts — from email and texts to apps and social media.
 Interested?
 You can try it today for free.

 Back in the ‘90s, the closest we got to meditation apps was the commercial for the ethereal and panflute-heavy music of the Pure Moods CD.
 Today, an entire industry has been built up around helping kids, teens, and adults relax with easy-to-use smartphone mental health apps.
 There are a ton of options to choose from, though!
 That's why we’ve downloaded, meditated, and breathed in and out to find the best options for families.